QFKC

 What is Foster Care?

-Foster and kinship care are forms of family-based care for children and young people who can’t live at home because they have experienced sexual, physical or emotional abuse or neglect, are at risk of experiencing one of these forms of harm, or cannot live at home for other reasons.
+Foster and kinship care are forms of family-based care for children and young people who can’t live at home because they do not currently have a parent willing or able to adequately care for them.

 Care can be provided from a few nights to a few months or a few years (i.e. until the child turns 18).
 Carers may also provide emergency care for children or provide short breaks to other foster or kinship carers.